Swhag/Soc-Analyst-Portfolio/4 - Cyber Defence Frameworks (MITRE ATT&CK)/README.md

 # Cyber Defence Frameworks (MITRE ATT&CK)

 ## Overview
-This project explores the MITRE ATT&CK framework and how it is used in real SOC workflows to understand, investigate and communicate attacker behavior.
-The focus is on how analysts apply ATT&CK to add context to alerts, map threat activity, and support detection and response efforts.
+This project explores the MITRE ATT&CK framework and its role in modern SOC operations.
+It covers how ATT&CK organizes adversary behavior into tactics and techniques and why this framework is widely used across defensive security teams.

-Rather than treating ATT&CK as a theory only framework, this project looks at it from a practical defensive perspective.

 ---

 ## 1. Objective
-Develop a working understanding of the MITRE ATT&CK framework and demonstrate how attacker behavior can be mapped to tactics and techniques during investigations.
+Demonstrate the ability to analyze attacker activity and map observed behavior to MITRE ATT&CK tactics and techniques during a security investigation.

 ---